rarimo/unforgettable-sdk/packages/core/README.md

 # Unforgettable SDK

-`Unforgettable SDK` is a secure client-side toolkit used for key exchange and recovery within the [Unforgettable.app](https://unforgettable.app) ecosystem.
-It allows you to generate secure links to Unforgettable.app and retrieve a private key recovered from the specified factors.
+The `Unforgettable SDK` is a secure, client-side toolkit for key exchange and recovery in the [Unforgettable.app](https://unforgettable.app) ecosystem.
+It lets you generate secure links to [Unforgettable.app](https://unforgettable.app) and retrieve a private key recovered from specified factors, such as face, physical object, password, etc.

 ---